 Although now awake, Tim is temporarily confined to a wheelchair as he continues to recover.
 So Andi has to continue diving with Dak and Stosh.
 The next day she manages to keep Dak away from her on the boat.
 But after they get back on land, Dak and Stosh chase her around the Island, until they corner her in a remote area and, in a pretty horrifying scene, Dak and Stosh tie her to a fence so that Stosh can rape her.

-At this point Andi confesses to Tim about everything that’s happened, and Tim is of course enraged and wants to kill Dak and Stosh, but Andi convinces him that it will be safer for them to leave the Island and go home, which they prepare to do.
-But we see Dak, and Stosh and two his friends celebrate the birthday of Dak’s younger brother Pauli (Romano Vasquez).
-As a “gift” to make him a man (in their eyes), they try to get him to rape Lia, with the 4 mean holding her down on a table for him.
+At this point, Andi confesses to Tim about everything that’s happened, and Tim is of course enraged and wants to kill Dak and Stosh, but Andi convinces him that it will be safer for them to leave the Island and go home, which they prepare to do.
+But we see Dak, Stosh and two of his friends celebrate the birthday of Dak’s younger brother Pauli (Romano Vasquez).
+As a “gift” to make him a man (in their eyes), they try to get him to rape Lia, with the 4 men holding her down on a table for him.
 But Pauli refuses, he doesn’t want to force her.
 Dak gets angry and smacks Pauli, accidentally killing him as he falls to the ground and hits his head.
 Dak blames Lia for his brother’s death, and they chase her back to where Andi and Tim are staying, as she seeks shelter with them.

 And this is the big final act of the film.
 It’s nighttime, with Dak and his men terrorizing Andi, Tim, and Lia, trying to break into the house to kill them all.
 I won’t spoil any more of this film, I’ll let you watch it to see how it all turns out.

 I enjoy this film for what it is.
-Brigitte in her first starring film role, carries the film very well.
+Brigitte in her first starring film role carries the film very well.
 She plays Andi as equally seductive and vulnerable, depending on the circumstances, and then her final transformation in the end, when she decided to fight back, is even more impressive.
-Richard Tyson also stand out in his role.
+Richard Tyson also stands out in his role.
 Initially, he acts like he has a harmless little crush on Andi.
 And when she turns him down after they’d already had sex, you can see that he feels hurt and confused by her (you could argue that she did lead him on).
 But then you lose all sympathy for his character as he quickly turns violent and threatening.
 And if you saw him in his other cult classic film, Three O’Clock High, you know how menacing he can look.